 Luana Therapy, Primz Bizhub,#09-16, 21 Woodlands Close, Singapore 737854.

 Therapy by sound meditation

-Tried yoga and regular ol’ meditation on your search for inner peace and clarity?
-Don’t give up the hunt just yet – we’re pretty sure you’ve never tried sound meditation!
+Tried yoga and meditation on your search for inner peace and clarity but but need something else to ground you?
+Don’t give up the hunt just yet ’cause we’re pretty sure you’ve never tried sound meditation!
 At The Singing Bowl Gallery, healing takes place primarily through the soothing sounds of singing bowls.
 Handcrafted by metal craftsmen in Nepal, the singing bowls create complex singing tones and natural harmonies to induce meditation for peace and relaxation.
 The effect is rapid – your tension, stress and pain will quickly melt away… but it doesn’t stop there.
 These guys are also masters of Pandorastar light therapy, which creates a kaleidoscope of colours and imagery with closed eyelids.
 Coupled with the meditative sounds from the singing bowls, you’re guaranteed to sink into deep relaxation, leading to reduced anxiety, better stress management and improved sleep.

 The Singing Bowl Gallery, 33 Erskine Road 01-05, Singapore 069333.

 Or, read about that time our editor was immersed in a crystal sound bath during a sanity-saving mini retreat in the city.